cpetrich/counterfeit_DS18B20/README.md

 Families A2 (obsolete) and A3 (a recent addition) that seem to have been designed to enter the market as counterfeits with the intent to deceive the customer.
-Family A3 copies every aspect of the originals that had been tested for in the 2019 Arduino sketches of this repository in addition to matching the data in the "Temperature data" plot, i.e. the the temperature offset at 0 °C and the conversion time (which, by the way, is among the slowest of all clones).
+Family A3 copies every aspect of the originals that had been tested for in the 2019 Arduino sketches of this repository in addition to matching the data in the "Temperature data" plot, i.e. the temperature offset at 0 °C and the conversion time (which, by the way, is among the slowest of all clones).
 However, unlike Family A2 (which pre-dates this repository), they stopped there with their efforts to replicate the original (the hallmark of a student project...).
 While I am flattered to see that somebody actually designed and manufactures microchips to my specifications I do